Ekkstein/pack-o-bot/README.md

 Due to Pitytrackers pack validation, packs with cards from different sets can not be stored.
 This applies in general and is not limited to Pack-o-Bot.
 Those Packs will automatically be removed from Pack-o-Bots unsent-packs store and are moved to the users data storage: user.json.

+*Disclaimer*
+At this is a free time, non profit project.
+There are no guarantees.